KadirCanKose/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-This project is a simple linear regression analysis of a database of Perch.
+This project is a simple linear regression analysis of a database of common fish species.
-The goal was to analyze the data and estimate the fish's weight by its length
+The goal was to analyze the data and estimate the chosen fish's weight by its length.

 Dataset:
 https://www.kaggle.com/datasets/aungpyaeap/fish-market